Sairyss/domain-driven-hexagon/README.md

 - Try not to create dependencies between modules or use cases.
 Instead, move shared logic into a separate files and make both depend on that instead of depending on each other.
 - Modules can cooperate through a [mediator](https://en.wikipedia.org/wiki/Mediator_pattern#:~:text=In%20software%20engineering%2C%20the%20mediator,often%20consist%20of%20many%20classes.) or a public [facade](https://en.wikipedia.org/wiki/Facade_pattern), hiding all private internals of the module to avoid its misuse, and giving public access only to certain pieces of functionality that meant to be public.
-- Alternatively modules can communicate with each other by using a message bus.
+- Alternatively modules can communicate with each other by using messages.
 For example, you can send commands using a commands bus or subscribe to events that other modules emit (more info on events and commands bus below).

 This ensures [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling), refactoring of a module internals can be done easier because outside world only depends on module's public interface, and if bounded contexts are defined and designed properly each module can be easily separated into a microservice if needed without touching any domain logic or major refactoring.

+Keep your modules small.
+You should be able to rewrite a module in a relatively short period of time.
+This applies not only to modules pattern, but to software development in general: objects, functions, microservices, processes, etc. Keep them small and composable.
+This is incredibly powerful in a constantly changing environments of software development, since when your requirements change, changing small modules is much easier than changing a big program.
+You can just delete a module and rewrite it from scratch in a matter of days.
+This idea is further described in this talk: [Greg Young - The art of destroying software](https://vimeo.com/108441214).

 Code Examples: